Valentina Sassi

 Valentina Sassi (born 12 July 1980) is an Italian tennis coach and an instructor of the United States Professional Tennis Association (USPTA).
 She is a former professional tennis player and a doubles bronze medalist for Italy at the 2001 Mediterranean Games.

 Born in Seravezza, Sassi made her WTA Tour main-draw debut at the Madrid Open in 2001, as a qualifier.
 In 2002, she reached her best singles ranking of 144, making main-draw appearances at Oporto and Casablanca that year.
 Sassi, a right-handed player, won six singles and seven doubles titles on the ITF Women's Circuit, before retiring in 2008.

 Career

 Sassi started playing tennis when she was six years old before developing into a professional tennis player.
 She made her WTA Tour debut at the Madrid Open in 2000, and competed in the majors of Roland Garros, Wimbledon and Australian Open, and the Internazionali di tennis in Rome.
 In 2004, she won the Italian Absolute Championships.
 At the peak of her career, Sassi played in doubles with players such as Jelena Janković, Kim Clijsters, Miroslava Vavrinec, Jelena Dokic and Daniela Hantuchová.
 She played 488 games with 60 per cent winning rate before quitting in 2006.

+Sassi methodology focuses on technique, performance analysis, post-session evaluation, biomechanics, movement patterns, and tactical decision-making in athlete development.
+She reached a career-high singles ranking of No. 100 and won six singles and seven doubles titles on the ITF Women’s Circuit.
+She competed in the main draws of Grand Slam tournaments, including the French Open, Wimbledon Championships, and Australian Open, as well as the Italian Open.
+In 2004, she won the Italian National Championships.
+In doubles, she partnered with Jelena Janković, Jelena Dokic, Miroslava Vavrinec, Kim Clijsters, and Daniela Hantuchová.

+After retiring in 2008, she moved to the United States and joined the Rick Macci Tennis Academy, where she worked with Rick Macci.
+Macci has coached players including Andy Roddick, Jennifer Capriati, Maria Sharapova, Serena Williams, and Venus Williams.
+He was inducted into the USPTA Florida Hall of Fame in 2010 and the USPTA Hall of Fame in 2017, and has served as a consultant for the USTA Player Development Program.
+She also works with Johan Kriek, a two-time Australian Open champion and founder of the Johan Kriek Tennis Academy.
+Based on this evaluation, her private coaching rate is estimated at between $300 and $350 per hour, reflecting her playing background, coaching experience, and technical training methods.